Exploria-Team/exploria-machine-learning/README.md

 # Exploria Machine Learning Repository

-Exploria is a machine learning project designed to enhance travel experiences while promoting sustainable tourism in Indonesia.
+Exploria is a project designed to enhance travel experiences while promoting sustainable tourism in Indonesia.
 By leveraging advanced technologies like AI and machine learning, this system provides smart recommendations tailored to individual preferences, helping travelers explore Indonesia responsibly and meaningfully.

 ## Why Exploria?